mafifafm/pxt-microbit/docs/tutorials.md

 }, {
   "name": "Love Meter",
   "url":"/projects/love-meter",
-  "description": "Is the micro:bit is feeling the love, see how much!", "imageUrl":"/static/mb/projects/a3-pins.png", "cardType": "tutorial",
+  "description": "Is the Ragga is feeling the love, see how much!", "imageUrl":"/static/mb/projects/a3-pins.png", "cardType": "tutorial",
   "youTubeId": "sEIRwv2Aa2Q",